samuel-jimenez/GramEditor/docs/src/visual-customization.md

 ### Font ligatures

-By default Tehanu enable font ligatures which will visually combines certain adjacent characters.
+By default Gram enable font ligatures which will visually combines certain adjacent characters.

 For example `=>` will be displayed as `→` and `!=` will be `≠`.
 This is purely cosmetic and the individual characters remain unchanged.